Kingi Te Ahoaho Tahiwi: Sporting interests

-In 1926 Tahiwi became the secretary of the Maori Rugby Advisory Board.
-From 1927 until his death he was the Board's representative on the executive of the New Zealand Rugby Union.
-His was also involved with administration of cricket, hockey and athletics and the New Zealand Maori Lawn Tennis Association.
+In 1926, Tahiwi became the secretary of the Maori Rugby Advisory Board.
+From 1927 until his death in 1948 he was the Board's representative on the executive of the New Zealand Rugby Union.
+He was also involved with administration of cricket, hockey, and athletics, as well as the New Zealand Maori Lawn Tennis Association.

-Honours and Awards
+Honours and awards

 In the 1946 New Year Honours, Tahiwi was appointed an Officer of the Order of the British Empire for services in connection with the organisation of the Māori war effort.

 Death

 Tahiwi died on 20 December 1948 in Wellington.